mohangk/goodroot.ca/content/post/2018-12-22-biological-boot-loader.md

 This is not a reality to which I prescribe.
 If a program does an evil deed, it will not be because it had an evil _intention_.
 It will do the deed because that is what it was programmed to do.

-Individuals have lost tabsafari le games to programs written by groups of dedicated researchers.
+Individuals have lost table games to programs written by groups of dedicated researchers.
 Afterwards, we claim a machine beat our best.
 But this is not an artificial mind; it is group intelligence consolidated into an application.
 This is hardly a fair contest, the many and time versus the one and pressure!

 We have not yet entered the era of the prescient, conscious machine, or a new form of electronic intelligence.
 We may never see such.
 Instead, we are building sophisticated applications that **mirror the logical and rationale frameworks** installed in them by their programmers.